inmbolmie/elfacun/MANUAL.md

 * __buzzer.enabled__: Enable or disable sound by default
 * __leds.enabled__: Enable or disable the board LEDs by default

-Some parameters that modify how Elfacun identifies itself in mode A:
+Some parameters that modify how Elfacun identifies itself in mode A. Usually you won't need to change this:

 * __mode.a.trademark__
 * __mode.a.version.major__